TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 A few days before making the issue live, first remake the landing files so the doi links go through doi.org (i.e., not running "make crw"):
   # still in svn/capsules/ directory
-  make cro-scratch  # without crw
+  make cro-scratch  # not crw
 Double-check crossref/dir2.process/issue.xml as above.
 At this point the "next doi" links will not work until the dois are registered.